firebolt-db/godocs/docs/Guides/managing-your-organization/managing-accounts.md

 3. Choose **Save**.

 ### Delete an existing account

-{: .note}
-Deleting an account requires the account_admin or org_admin role.

 #### SQL
 To delete an existing account using SQL, use the [`DROP ACCOUNT`] statement.
 For example: